ncsurobotics/srv/srv.md

            4. [Java]
            5. [Scala]
        2. [Decision]
+   2. [Build Tool]
+   3. [Client]
+   4. [Server]
+   5. [Sources]
+   6. [Server Protocol]

 ## Goals
 Along with SVR's goals of providing a server and client for realtime passing of video streams between applications, SRV aims to be well documented, correctly implemented, and platform independent.
-Furtherore, SRV aims to be a more updated version of SVR, using the `OpenCV 2` library over `OpenCV`.
+Furtherore, SRV aims to be a more updated version of SVR, using the `OpenCV 3` library over `OpenCV 2`.
+Finally, SRV will drop SVR's responsibility of reading from input streams.
+Instead of reading video streams from video devices, SRV will simply route packets passed to it.
+An external program will be needed to read from the raw video sources and pass them to the router.

 ## Design
 In order to meet these goals, SRV has made a few design changes to SVR.
-Major design changes include using Java and Scala over C for portability, using Gradle over Make and CMake for the build tool, and providing a wrapper process that yeilds when the server has started to simplify scripts that depend on the server.
+Major design changes include using Java and Scala over C for portability, using a JVM based build tool over Make and CMake for the build tool, and

 ### Language Choice